stefanmaric/scripts/adventofcode/README.md

 [adventofcode.com](http://adventofcode.com/) is a series of general programming puzzles crated by [Eric Wastl](https://twitter.com/ericwastl) that are being released one by day since Dec-01 2015, until Dec 25 (I guess).

 I'm solving them all with no more than the Web Console and Javascript.
-I'm trying to use ES2015 features and as much functional programming as I can, while keeping the code as readable as I can.
+I'm trying to use ES2015 features and as much functional programming as I can, while keeping the code readable.

 ## Run them